-It’s fairly well-known that Robert Frost, author of ‘Good Hours’, was a very skilled poet, particularly in the world of imagery.
-Some of his most famous works of poetry, such as Stopping by the Woods on a Snowy Evening or The Road Less Travelled By, do much to express his ability to form entire worlds through words alone, to express and evoke powerful feelings and vivid sentiments through brief snapshots of a moment that can mean everything.
+It’s fairly well-known that Frost was very skilled at his craft, particularly in the world of imagery.
+Some of his most famous works of poetry, such as Stopping by the Woods on a Snowy Evening or The Road Not Taken, including ‘Good Hours,’ do much to express his ability to form entire worlds through words alone, to express and evoke powerful feelings and vivid sentiments through brief snapshots of a moment that can mean everything.

 ‘Good Hours’ is another powerful example of Frost’s strong abilities in this field.
 Describing a winter evening walk, Frost takes us through but a brief time in the life of his narrator, but it is a poem filled with emotion and beauty nevertheless.
 What follows is my personal interpretation of the work.